craig-martinson/quadcopter-project/README.md

 # Deep Reinforcement Learning Project

 Deep Reinforcement Learning Project developed for Udacity's Deep Learning Nanodegree.
-The goal of this project is to use deep reinforcement learning to teach a quadcopter how to fly.
-The algorithm used for learning is Deep Deterministic Policy Gradients (DDPG) as described in the [Continuous control with deep reinforcement learning](https://arxiv.org/abs/1509.02971) paper.
+The goal for this project was to use deep reinforcement learning to teach a quadcopter how to fly.
+The algorithm used for learning was Deep Deterministic Policy Gradients (DDPG) as described in the [Continuous control with deep reinforcement learning](https://arxiv.org/abs/1509.02971) paper.

 ![Quadcopter](movie.gif)